OSGConnect/connectbook/start/software/compiling-applications.md

 ## Introduction

-Due to the distributed nature of the OS Pool, you will always need to ensure that your jobs have access to the software that will be executed.
+Due to the distributed nature of the Open Science Pool, you will always need to ensure that your jobs have access to the software that will be executed.
 This guide provides useful information for compiling and using your software in OSG Connect.
 A detailed example of performing software compilation is additionally available